phpMussel/phpMussel/_docs/readme.en.md

 - "Filename signatures".
 Checked against the filenames of files targeted for scanning.
 - "General signatures".
 Checked against the contents of every non-whitelisted file targeted for scanning.
 - "Graphics signatures".
 Checked against the contents of every non-whitelisted file targeted for scanning and matched to a known graphical file format.
-- "General commands" (hex_general_commands.csv).
+- "General commands".
 Checked against the contents of every non-whitelisted file targeted for scanning.
 - "Normalised HTML signatures".
 Checked against the contents of every non-whitelisted HTML file targeted for scanning.
 - "Mach-O signatures".
 Checked against the contents of every non-whitelisted file targeted for scanning and matched to the Mach-O format.
 - "Email signatures".
 Checked against the contents of every non-whitelisted EML file targeted for scanning.
 - "MD5 signatures".
 Checked against the MD5 hash of the contents and the filesize of every non-whitelisted file targeted for scanning.
 - "OLE signatures".
 Checked against the contents of every non-whitelisted OLE object targeted for scanning.
 - "PDF signatures".
 Checked against the contents of every non-whitelisted PDF file targeted for scanning.
 - "Portable executable sectional signatures".
 Checked against the MD5 hash and the size of each PE section of every non-whitelisted file targeted for scanning and matched to the PE format.